By NATALIA HAWK

 The ultimate conclusion?
 Exercising really hard for four minutes, three times a week, can actually adequately improve your health.
 That’s pretty excellent news for those of you who haven’t managed to get to the gym this week and are feeling seriously guilty about it.

-But – and yes, of course there has to be a but – the four minutes is limited to high-intensity cardio workouts – so if you want to, say, get a good yoga workout, I’d hazard a guess that four minutes will probably not do it for you.
+But – and yes, of course there has to be a but – the four minute workout is limited to high-intensity cardio – so if you want to, say, get a good yoga workout, I’d hazard a guess that four minutes will probably not do it for you.

 Not to mention that (and excuse me while I put my fitness blogger hat on for a sec, I’m sorry, I have to) you won’t get any of the other benefits involved in exercise if you choose to only do it for four minutes a day.
 For example: